 Research

-Regulation of cerebral blood flow is tightly controlled by changes in intracerebral arteriole diameter.
+Advanced myography: The regulation of cerebral blood flow is tightly controlled by changes in intracerebral arteriole and capillary diameter.
 To study these changes in real time, we have continuously developed innovative ex vivo imaging techniques of the mouse brain microcirculation.
 With ex vivo pressurized arterioles (diameter ~15 µm) isolated from different brain regions, e.g. cortex, amygdala, hippocampus, we can measure real-time constrictions and relaxations as well as changes in membrane potential in response to vasoactive agents.
 Furthermore, we are able to combine genetic expression of Ca2+ indicator in endothelial or smooth muscle cells with confocal microscopy to analyze intracellular Ca2+ signaling.

 Spontaneous vasoconstriction in response to luminal pressure